WoosterTech/Quest-Tools/README.md

 3CX actually dials a number (e.g. **\*30** for *Available*) to change its status.
 That makes it slow and it "announces" the change over your headset, but it should be almost perfectly reliable.

+The shortcuts below are editable in the **Settings**.
+See me for tips on changing these.

 + Ctrl+F1  - *Available*
 + Ctrl+F2  - *Away*
 + Ctrl+F3  - *Do Not Disturb* (**NO** notifications in MS Teams)